bluz71/vim-mistfly-statusline/README.md

 ### mistflyTabLine

-The `mistflyTabLine` option specifies whether to let this plugin manage the `tabline` in addition to the `statusline`.
+The `mistflyTabLine` option specifies hether to let this plugin manage the `tabline` in addition to the `statusline`.

 By default, `tabline` management will not be undertaken.